The-Monkeys-and-MAUD/MonkeytestJS/README.md

     "pages": [
         {
-            "url": "/MonkeytestJS/tests/core/demo/index.html"
+            "url": "core/demo/index.html"
         }
 ```

 **`pages[].tests` - Array**

 Assign custom tests for the page.
-Custom tests will be run on the page after the **global tests** have finished.
+Custom tests will be run on the page after the global tests have finished.

-**Url for the tests are based on the `testsDir`**
+Urls for the page tests are relative to the **/tests** directory in the MonkeyTestJS directory.

 example: